-The Arenal Volcano National Park is found in the rugged Cordillera de Tilarán and is one of the top volcano viewing areas in the country.
-The main attraction in the park is the Arenal Volcano, reaching 1,633 meters.
-It looks just as one might imagine a volcano; a cone-shaped mountain with huge ash columns streaming from the crater.
+The Arenal Volcano National Park, found in the rugged Cordillera de Tilarán, is one of the top volcano viewing areas in the country.
+The main attraction here is the Arenal Volcano, a cone-shaped mountain with huge ash columns frequently streaming from the crater.

 Arenal was dormant from AD 1500 until a massive eruption on July 29, 1968, which killed 82 people and destroyed two villages.
 Since then, it has seen regular activity and, depending on the day or week, visitors can expect to see anything from a cloud of ash to glowing red lava flowing down the mountain.

 The park is also known for its wide range of biodiversity, with approximately half of all Costa Rican birds, reptiles, amphibians, and mammals represented somewhere within its boundaries.

 The Arenal Observatory Lodge, originally a private observatory established in 1987, is the only lodge within the Arenal Volcano National Park boundaries.
 It is located on a macadamia nut farm on the south side of the volcano.
-From the lodge, there are excellent views of the volcano and Arenal Lake in the opposite direction.
-Numerous hiking trails are in the area, some of which lead to waterfalls, as well as old and recent lava flows.
+From the lodge, check out the excellent views of the volcano and Arenal Lake in the opposite direction.
+Numerous hiking trails are in the area; many lead to waterfalls and old and recent lava flows.

 3. Monteverde and the Cloud Forests

 The clouds covering these forests provide the moisture necessary to sustain the area's unique habitats.
 While many people come simply for the bird watching, the Monteverde Cloud Forest Reserve and the Santa Elena Cloud Forest Reserve sustain various mammals, amphibians, and reptiles.
 Keep an eye out for colorful frogs and howler monkeys.
 Jaguars and pumas are more elusive.
 Organized hikes are one of the best ways to see the forest.
 Another option are canopy tours that may involve ziplines or bridges and even cable cars.